-This two-day competition was open to all ABA-accredited law schools throughout the United States and presented competitors with a question of professional responsibility.
+This two-day competition was open to all ABA-accredited law schools throughout the United States and focused on a question of professional responsibility.

 Legal and judicial ethics, professional regulation, professionalism, and client protection pertain to every practitioner, no matter what legal field.
-The National Professional Responsibility Moot Court Competition offers students an outstanding opportunity to engage in advocacy on cutting edge professional responsibility concerns.
-This moot competition tested skills in appellate brief writing and oral advocacy on two specific issues drawn from real opinions, providing experience in interpreting professional responsibility standards and scholarly resources first hand.
+The National Professional Responsibility Moot Court Competition will offer students an outstanding opportunity to engage in advocacy on cutting edge professional responsibility concerns.
+The moot will test skills in appellate brief writing and oral advocacy on two specific issues drawn from real opinions, providing experience in interpreting professional responsibility standards and scholarly resources first hand.

-Oral arguments began on Friday, March 15 and concluded on Saturday, March 16.
-All rounds of the competition took place at Inlow Hall at 530 W. New York St., Indianapolis, IN, 46202, and at other appropriate venues in Indianapolis.
+Oral arguments began on Friday, March 14 and concluded on Saturday, March 15.
+Rounds of the competition mainly took place at Inlow Hall, 530 W. New York St., Indianapolis, IN, 46202, and at other appropriate venues in Indianapolis.

 2014 National Professional Responsibility Moot Court Competition Problem: